intel-iot-devkit/how-to-code-samples/access-control/java/README.md

 ## Configuring the example

-To configure the example for the optional Microsoft Azure* data store, change the `SERVER` and `AUTH_TOKEN` keys in the `config.properties` file as follows:
+To configure the example for the optional data store, change the `SERVER` and `AUTH_TOKEN` keys in the `config.properties` file as follows:

 ```